 The word liturgy comes from the Greek meaning the work of the people.
-The Liturgy and its importance in the Church was so important that when the Fathers of Vatican II convened, the first document that was issued was Sacrosanctum Concilium, The Constitution on the Sacred Liturgy, issued 12/3/63.
+The Liturgy and its role in the Church were so important that when the Fathers of Vatican II convened, the first document that was issued was Sacrosanctum Concilium, The Constitution on the Sacred Liturgy, issued 12/3/63.

 In it Church Fathers said: "It is the liturgy through which, especially in the divine sacrifice of the Eucharist, ‘the work of our redemption is accomplished’, and it is through the liturgy, especially, that the faithful are enabled to express in their lives and manifest to others the mystery of Christ and the real nature of the true Church….The liturgy daily builds up those who are in the Church, making of them a holy temple of the Lord, a dwelling-place for God in the Spirit, to the mature measure of the fullness of Christ. (par 2)….The liturgy is the summit toward which the activity of the Church is directed; it is also the fount (the source) from which all her powers flow." (par 10).

-What is liturgical prayer to the monastic life?
+What is the liturgical prayer to the monastic life?